Wine Regions: Old, New & Emerging Regions Around The World

 Tuscany

-Within each wine region, some countless smaller appellations and sub-regions further contribute to the diversity of the wine world.
+Within each wine region, countless smaller appellations and sub-regions further contribute to the diversity of the wine world.

 For instance, in Italy’s Tuscany, the Chianti Classico region stands out for its Sangiovese-based wines.